saschwarz/django-periodicals/README.rst

     * Tag cloud.

 * Moderated user added links of blog posts and other web resources to each Issue and Article.
 Spam protection by `reCAPTCHA <http://www.google.com/recaptcha>`_ and requiring approval by the admin.
+This feature can be disabled via setting.

 * Django admin forms for data entry.